-Well, if this is true, all we have to say is this to those owners: We'll gladly take your so-called non-photogenic cats off your hands — every last one of them!
+Well, if potential owners really think that, then all we have to say is this: We'll gladly cuddle with these so-called "unlucky" and "non-photogenic" cats any day — every last one of them!

-First of all, not only are black cats just as deserving of love as all the other cats, it sounds like the precious fur babies at Bayka's center — and perhaps other cat adoption centers — are especially in dire need of companionship and affection.
+First of all, not only are black cats just as deserving of love as all the other cats, but the precious fur babies without a home are especially in dire need of companionship and affection.

 Secondly, if you want to get into superstitions, it's worth noting that in some cultures — like in Japan, for instance — black cats are seen as a sign of good luck.
 And that thing about a black cat crossing your path?
 In Germany, it depends on which direction it passes to find out what luck it will supposedly bring you.
 It's all about perspective.